remarkablemark/remarkablemark.github.io/_posts/2021/2021-01-10-dependabot-github-npm.md

 ---
 layout: post
-title: Add Dependabot to GitHub for npm
+title: Add Dependabot to npm projects
 date: 2021-01-10 15:21:12
 updated: 2021-01-10 17:18:57
-excerpt: How to add Dependabot to automate dependency update for npm or Node.js projects on GitHub.
+excerpt: How to add Dependabot to automate dependency updates for npm or Node.js projects on GitHub.
-categories: dependabot github npm
+categories: dependabot github npm nodejs
 ---

 [Dependabot](https://dependabot.com/) automates dependency updates for projects on [GitHub](https://github.com/).
 We'll go over how to automate dependency updates for npm or Node.js projects.